The Enterprise AI Playbook: 5 Steps I Use With Every Client

 • What's the change management complexity?

-• Data: 20/25 (thousands of existing images, well-labeled defects)
+• Data: 20/25 (large archive of existing documents, reasonably well-structured)

-Total: 83/100 — Green light for full implementation.
+Total: 81/100 — Strong candidate for implementation.

 This systematic scoring prevents the common mistake of pursuing technically interesting projects that don't deliver business value.